raspberrypilearning/editor-make-a-face/en/step_10.md

 <h2 class="c-project-heading--task">You've completed the project 🎉</h2>

 --- task ---
-We’d love to hear your thoughts about using the Code editor to complete the Hello World project!
+We’d love to hear your thoughts about using the code editor to complete the Hello World project!
 Please complete our [feedback form](https://form.raspberrypi.org/4873648) to let us know.

 --- /task ---